K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **Terminal**: Basics of terminals, fundamental commands.
 You use linux, you skip this.
 - **GitHub**: Basics of Git, basic git commands, using GitHub.
 - **Express**: How Express handles requests, parses them, sends a response, accessing path parameters, query strings.
+- **EJS**: How does server-side rendering work?
+What is a templating engine?
+Basic syntax, accessing variables and collections, serving static files, and using subteplating, or partials.